 Target audience: Corporations and public-sector buyers that value a known German vendor with a clear contractual framework.
 Detailed comparison in CompanyGPT vs. Telekom Business GPT.

-Why CompanyGPT is the better choice: Free model choice (GPT, Claude, Gemini, Llama, Mistral, Perplexity) instead of only GPT, native MCP and n8n support, no package jump as usage grows, and no per-user licence – the maintenance-based model stays independent of headcount while package and per-user models grow with it.
+Why CompanyGPT is the better choice: Free model choice (GPT, Claude, Gemini, Llama, Mistral, Perplexity) instead of an OpenAI-focused offering, native MCP and n8n support, no package jump as usage grows, and no per-user licence – the maintenance-based model stays independent of headcount while package and per-user models grow with it.
 Open-source components and MCP extensions instead of a proprietary platform avoid lock-in to a single hyperscaler.

 Microsoft 365 Copilot